lab11/gap/README.md

 beaglebone-cc2520
 =================

-Code, hardware, and instructions to use the TI CC2520 with the Beaglebone Black, based on the [Raspberry Pi CC2520 board](https://github.com/lab11/raspberrypi-cc2520).
+Code, hardware, and instructions to use the Zigbeag Cape with the Beaglebone Black, based on the [Raspberry Pi CC2520 board](https://github.com/lab11/raspberrypi-cc2520) and [Linux CC2520 Driver](https://github.com/ab500/linux-cc2520-driver).

 Hardware
 --------
 ### Cape
-A cape for the Beaglebone Black utilizing the CC2520 is in development.
-Currently, users can use the one built for the Raspberry Pi and a few jumper wires.
+The Zigbeag Cape is on Revision B. It features an SPI interface to two CC2520 radios, one of which is amplified with a CC2591, and one nRF51822 radio.

 ### EEPROM
-Eventually, the cape will feature EEPROM that will allow for the capemgr to auto load the driver and configure pins on boot.
+The capes feature EEPROM that will allow for the capemgr to auto load the driver and configure pins on boot, in accordance with the Beaglebone Black SRM.
 There exists a utility to create the hexdump (data.eeprom) to flash to the EEPROM in beaglebone-cc2520/software/utility.
-After creating the hexdump, use this command to flash the EEPROM:
+After creating the hexdump, apply a jumper to the write header and use this command to flash the EEPROM:

 ```bash
 cat data.eeprom > /sys/bus/i2c/devices/1-0057/eeprom
 ```
 Where 1-0057 is the default address for the Zigbeag cape.
-This can be changed by using the solder jumpers on the board.
+This can be changed by using the solder jumper pads on the upper left corner of the board.

 Software
 --------